-As per the ABC Student Body Constitution, student body members are those students in the College who have declared a program of study (i.e., certificate, diploma, degree).
-PACE students may opt-in to student body membership by paying the full student body fee.
+As outlined in the ABC Student Body Constitution, student body members are those students in the College program who have declared a program of study (i.e., certificate, diploma, degree).
+PACE program students may opt-in to student body membership by paying College program student body fees, which are charged at the beginning of the fall and winter semesters.